 Mercy Otis Warren publishes plays advocating for independence from Great Britain by mocking British Colonial Officials and urging colonists to resist British policies.

 Phillis Wheatley, the first enslaved person to publish a book, writes Poems on Various Subjects, Religious and Moral.
 Wheatley uses her pen to show white colonists that enslaved African Americans have souls and minds, and thus deserve liberty.

-Fifty-one women gather in Edenton, South Carolina, to sign a protest resolving to boycott English cloth, tea and other goods.
+Fifty-one women gather in Edenton, North Carolina, to sign a protest resolving to boycott English cloth, tea and other goods.
 This event is later called the Edenton Tea Party.Explore Women in the Revolutionary War

 The Royal Governor of Virginia, Lord Dunmore, issues a proclamation stating that any enslaved people who are owned by rebels and who will fight with the British will be given their freedom.
 Thousands of men and women flock to his position, but many die of disease.

 War begins when British forces fight Massachusetts militia at Lexington Green, Concord’s North Bridge, and on the roads back to Boston.

 Abigail Adams writes to her husband John Adams, urging him to “Remember the Ladies” in the new Code of Laws.Explore